Faro – Villa Real de Santo Antonio (Portugal) – Ayamonte – Jerez – Cádiz (Spain) – Gibraltar (Britain) – Malaga –

 We flew to Faro because of the airport’s proximity to Andalucia.
 The airport caters well to cyclists with an assembly area fully equipped with a bike stand and pump at every over-sized baggage door.

 After a spin to the low-key beach on Faro Island, via the Ria Formosa Natural Park, we rode into town for an explore.
-Cobblestone streets, white-washed houses and trees laden down with oranges look a whole lot more aesthetically appealing than the monochromatic snowy rooftops and naked branches back home.
+Cobblestone streets, white-washed houses and trees laden down with oranges are a whole lot more aesthetically pleasing than the monochromatic snowy rooftops and naked branches back home.

 The cathedral is built on the site of a former mosque, and boasts amazingly ornate side altars with azulejos and gilded wood carvings, while the bone chapel outside has the gleaming white bones of over 1,000 monks’ skeletons as decoration!

 The coast from Faro to Huelva in Spain has a load of sandbanks and islands, so the road goes inland through citrus plantations, with the occasional village thrown in for good measure.
 It was quite serene cycling.

 Tavira’s old town with 30 churches and a Moorish castle was a lovely little surprise en route and well worth a visit.
 The quiet roads continued past salt mines and shrubbery to the border.